databricks-edu/build-tooling/docker/README.md

 ## Updating with New Build Tools

 When new build tools are released, you'll need to update your Docker image.
+Currently, you have to destroy the image and rebuild it, which takes time.
+(We're working on a better solution.)

-To do this, simply build the image again:
+To do that:

 ```
-$ ./create_image.sh build
+$ ./create_image.sh rebuild
 ```

 ## To Use the Build Tool via Docker